sarmishra/sarmishra.github.io/_posts/2017-11-25-Introduction-to-Markdown-Jekyll-stack.md

 layout: post
 title:  "Introducation of Markdown!"
 date:   2017-11-25 09:49:07 +0545
-categories: Content writing for markdown
+category:
+- markdown
 ---

+##  Content writing for markdown
 ## Markdown
 Markdown is a standard to simplify writing content for the web.
 GitHub markdown flavor can be used any where on GitHub and in Jekyll.
 The basics are intuitive, you can learn in about a minute. it has `.md` extension.